VBIralo/vbiralo.github.io/README.md

 ## License

 This theme is free and open source software, distributed under the The MIT License.
-So feel free to use this Jekyll theme anyway you want.
+So feel free to use this site anyway you want.